Green Disability explores the confluence between accessibility & ecology.

 - Puneet Singhal – This young person with disabilities in India is a force of nature for Green Disability.
 You may read his story at https://www.youth4nature.org/stories/green-disability.
 Puneet is a co-owner of the below LinkedIn group which you should check out and join.
 You may also wish to visit Puneet’s #GreenDisability news letter on LinkedIn.

-- LinkedIn Green Disability Group – First, be sure to join the Green Disability group on LinkedIn.
-Yes, all major social media has inherent flaws.
-However, more than 1,070 concerned individuals from throughout the world, many from the Global South which is most vulnerable to climate change, are building an international community.
-You’re invited to join us, just click the link at the bottom of this.🌱 Please build community by introducing yourself, we’d love 💚 to hear from YOU & why this subject’s important!!
+- LinkedIn Green Disability Group – Be sure to join the Green Disability group on LinkedIn.
+Yes, all major social media have major inherent flaws.
+However, more than 1,700 concerned leaders from throughout the world, many from the Global South which is most vulnerable to climate change, are building an international grassroots community via LinkedIn.
+You’re invited to join us, just click the link at the bottom of this (it’s all free).🌱 Please grow our network by introducing yourself, we’d love 💚 to hear from YOU & why this subject’s important!!
 This isn’t a typical social media group featuring “drive-by posts.”
-Your thoughts, visions, questions, concerns are appreciated, as long as they respect the dignity of all. https://www.linkedin.com/groups/13810034/
+Your thoughts, visions, questions, concerns are appreciated, as long as they respect the dignity of all.
+Sign up here & now: https://www.linkedin.com/groups/13810034/

 - Disability Debrief reaches thousands regularly about international topics of interest to people with disabilities and our allies.
-They feature a whole section about the intersection between disability and climate: https://www.disabilitydebrief.org/climate/
+They feature a whole section about the intersection between disability and climate.
+Their work is on climate led by Áine Kelly-Costello, a disabled storyteller and campaigner based in Aotearoa New Zealand: https://www.disabilitydebrief.org/climate/